 But Nathan is one of many older adults confronted with a generational divide between post-millennial “digital natives” and older “digital immigrants”.
 As the internet age plows forward, many seniors are seeking resources and training to get up to speed.
 So many, in fact, that New York City’s Department of Aging reports that people over 60 are the fastest growing segment of computer and internet users.

 Enter the Senior Planet Exploration Center, the nation’s very first tech-themed center for people over 60.
 The center was launched in March 2013 with a combination of city, federal and corporate funding, and a mandate to train older adults in the digital revolution.

 “[W]e’re more than just a training location.
 What we’re really trying to do is change the way that we age.
 And so we adopted this slogan called ‘Aging With Attitude’,” said Thomas Kamber, Executive Director of the New York-based nonprofit, Older Adults Technology Services, or OATS.

 OATS runs 23 community-based technology labs across the five boroughs.
 The labs help increase access to resources and training for older adults, including an expanding older immigrant population.
 After teaching over 11,000 classes through these partnership sites around the city, OATS staff saw a clear need to build community around technology.
-Senior Planet was launched in March, and lines started forming at the doors soon after.
+Senior Planet was launched and lines started forming at the doors soon after.